 2. Credit Card Information Stored in Electronic Form

-Computers shall not store credit card information in any form, unless approved in writing by Business and Financial Services.
-If so approved, credit card information that is stored in electronic form is also subject to the policies contained in the latest version of the “CSU Personal Records Privacy and Security Policy.”
-In particular, such materials must be stored in secure locations, e.g. behind locked doors.
+Computers shall not store credit card information in any form, unless approved in writing by BFS.
+If so approved, credit card information that is stored in electronic form is also subject to PCI-DSS, as well as policies contained in the latest version of the “CSU Personal Records Privacy and Security Policy."

 3. Systems that Support Credit Card Authorization